 The UK Government's EU Settlement Scheme allows EU citizens to continue to study, work and live in the UK post-Brexit.

-The UK has now formally left the EU.
-We are now in a transition period until 31 December 2020, while the EU and UK negotiate their future relationship.
-During the transition period, free movement continues which means that EU/EEA nationals will still be able to enter the UK until 31 December 2020.
-As long as you arrive in the UK by 31 December 2020 the deadline to apply for the EU Settlement Scheme to remain resident in the UK is 30 June 2021.
+The UK has now formally left the EU and the transition period ended on 31 December 2020.
+During the transition period, free movement continued which meant that EU/EEA nationals were still able to enter the UK until 31 December 2020.
+As long as you arrived in the UK by 31 December 2020 the deadline to apply for the EU Settlement Scheme to remain resident in the UK is 30 June 2021.

 The EU Settlement Scheme allows you to apply for either settled or pre-settled status.